Code-Institute-Submissions/joshmclynn-find_a_gardener_AugResub/README.md

 # Find a Gardener
 ## Introduction
 Find a gardener is an application built in django using python with html and css.
 It allows users to find local garden companies or customers which require particular services.
-Targeting both business' and customers, it allows users to select various services that they offer, or need and target certain cities in order to find someone who is available to help them.
+Targeting both businesses and customers, it allows users to select various services that they offer, or need and target certain cities in order to find someone who is available to help them.
 ![Home Screen](https://github.com/joshmclynn/find_a_gardener/blob/main/assets/screenshots/home.PNG)
 [To view the live site please click here](https://find-a-gardener.herokuapp.com/)